moustacheful/drift-v4-trackball-dongle/README.md

 This keyboard was conceptualized and developed in parallel with Drift Keyboard V3, but just have not been released at the same time.
-The designs for this version are original and thought of by me, not based on any existing keyboard.
+The designs for this version are original and thought of by me, not based on any existing keyboard other than the original Drift Keyboard.

 You can see more actual builds [-=HERE=-](https://www.instagram.com/majin.keyboards)